-The schedule for the spring is set (airdates — not guests — subject to change, and all airtimes are to be announced and streamed at KZSU-FM).
-For the spring, the show will air from 4-5pm pacific time on Wednesdays.
+The schedule for the spring is set (airdates — not guests — subject to change, and all airtimes are streamed at KZSU-FM LIVE).
+For the fall, the show will air from 2-3pm pacific time on Fridays.

-I am now booking guests for the summer quarter of 2015, which begins in July 2015, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org.
+I am now booking guests for the winter quarter of 2017, which begins in January 2017, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org or via the Contact page.
 Meanwhile, thank you for listening and I hope that you enjoy the shows as much as I enjoy doing them!